 Every year in the U.S., about 220 million old tires are generated, with an 80% recycling rate.
 Recycled tires are often used in pavement bases to make new roadways.
 Recycled glass from autos is used to create tile flooring, glass beads, porcelain, countertops, and jewelry.

 Recycling a ton glass can save around 10 gallons of oil from getting employed in the production of new glass.
 Auto batteries are recycled to produce new ones.
 Steel and iron from junk cars are commonly used to produce many different products.

-Draining fluids and dismantling valuable parts: The recycling facility drains different fluids such as oil, gas, antifreeze, transmission and brake lubricants and fluids.
+Draining fluids and dismantling valuable parts: The recycling facility drains different fluids such as oil, gas, antifreeze, transmission, and brake lubricants and fluids.
 Operators segregate hazardous liquids and accumulate them for safe disposal.
 Liquids such as gas and oil are filtered and reused.

-Afterward, the car engine and transmission are lifted from the car chassis, and usable parts are removed and cleaned.
+Then the car engine and transmission are lifted from the car chassis and usable parts are removed and cleaned.
 Other components such as tires and batteries are also removed for resale or recycling.